Will there be any disruption to our business during the test?

 How often should PAT testing be done?

-The PAT Test is a process carried out to make sure an electrical appliance is as safe now as it was when it was manufactured, or as safe as it should be to meet British Standards (as some manufacturing techniques from other countries don't match our safety standards).
-The process involves a visual inspection by a competent person where they check the plug, fuse, flexible cable, appliance itself and markings to make sure they all [...]
+PAT (Portable Appliance Testing) is the process of checking electrical appliances for safety through visual inspections and electrical tests to make sure an electrical appliance is safe to continue using.
+The process involves a visual inspection by a competent person where they check the plug, fuse, flexible cable, appliance itself and markings to make sure they all meet these standards.
+If not, a repair may be possible.
+The visual inspection isn't just to make sure [...]

 What needs PAT testing?